 Ecommerce businesses can use these platforms to engage their customers by responding to their memes and interacting more actively.
 By actively interacting with your users, you can help your users build a relationship with your brand.

 A lot of businesses assume that conversational commerce is the equivalent of using a chatbot as a cashier, but it’s more than that.
 It’s about using a chatbot (or a live agent) to engage with customers through the purchase journey, from start to finish.

 Chatbots are the frontline of your website, so add your own creative flair to them.
 Make them interactive, make them conversational.
-Design your chatbot as if they are a salesperson, but don’t underestimate the power of a live agent.

 Remember that conversational commerce isn’t only limited to chatbots.
-Add the human element by adding live chat into the mix.
+Add the human element by adding live chat into the mix, especially to handle more complex interactions.
+Design your eCommerce chatbot as if they are a salesperson, but don’t underestimate the power of a live agent.

 A chatbot, coupled with a live agent can handle product inquiries and streamline the process of buying - it’s up to you to allow them to.

 360 Mall, based in Kuwait, acts as a virtual assistant through the shopping experience.
 It pings customers and alerts them whenever there are promotions going on, and answers any questions in real-time.

 Gruppi is a Hungarian online retailer specializing in home improvement, hardware, and electronics.
 Through their chatbot, Gréti, customers have the ability to browse through the website’s catalogue.
 Their chatbots also provide personalized recommendations based on the customer’s interests and provide additional customer service as well.

 Ride the conversational commerce wave

 With the combination of e-commerce chatbots and Live Chat, you too can ride the conversational commerce wave.
 And with Engati’s digital customer experience solutions, you can get started for free.